pranshavpatel/ML-DL-Projects/README.md

 Here's a list of the projects available in this repository:

 1. [Car Classifier](car-classifier/Model/car_classifier.ipynb): A project that classifies a car image into either Ferrari, Mclaren or Mercedes using Computer Vision(using fastai library)
+2. [Reverse Image Search Using Image Captioning](reverse-image-search-using-image-captioning/Model/reverse-image-search-using-image-captioning.ipynb): Developeda Reverse Image Search with an Image Captioning model as the underlying architecture of the model.
+Transformer was used to develop the image encoder text decoder model to generate captions which provides the best accuracy compared to other RNN encoder-decoder models.

 Each project is accompanied by a link to the corresponding Jupyter Notebook file, allowing you to dive into the details of the project.
 (More projects in the [Kaggle Notebooks folder](kaggle-notebooks)